-During the pandemic there was a rise in mental health patients in Yarra Ranges.
+The pandemic brought a rise in mental health patients in Yarra Ranges.
 Between 2019 and 2020, the number of active mental health patients in Yarra Ranges increased by 90%, to nearly 10,000 people.
 EMPHN, 2020 - COVID-19 Community Update

-Social isolation and mental health were the main impacts for residents of the pandemic and resultant lockdowns.
-(26) The key issues were: social isolation (nearly 70% of survey respondents); and survey respondents' personal mental health (nearly 50%), and that of their families (44%) and their children (35%).
+Social isolation and mental health were the main areas of impact for residents in Yarra Ranges of the pandemic and resultant lockdown/s.
+(26)The key issues were: social isolation (nearly 70% of survey respondents); and respondents' personal mental health (nearly 50%), and that of their families (44%) and their children (35%).
 Relationship strain was also an issue for nearly 20% of respondents.
 One quarter of respondents had contacted mental health services for assistance.